US panel urges kids 5-11 get COVID shots, final OK due soon

 “The risk of some sort of bad heart involvement is much higher if you get COVID than if you get this vaccine,” Dr. Matthew Oster, a pediatric cardiologist at Emory University, told the panel.
 “COVID is much riskier to the heart.”

-Last week, FDA's advisers struggled with whether every young child needed a vaccine.
-Youngsters hospitalized with COVID-19 are more likely to have high-risk conditions such as obesity or diabetes -- but otherwise healthy children can get seriously ill, too, and the CDC's advisers ultimately recommended the shots for all of them.
+Last week, FDA’s advisers struggled with whether every young child needed a vaccine.
+Youngsters hospitalized with COVID-19 are more likely to have high-risk conditions such as obesity or diabetes.
+But otherwise healthy children can get seriously ill, too, and the CDC’s advisers ultimately recommended the shots for all of them — even children who’ve already recovered from a bout of COVID-19.

+CDC officials calculated that for every 500,000 youngsters vaccinated, between 18,000 and 58,000 COVID-19 cases — and between 80 and 226 hospitalizations — in that age group would be prevented, depending on the pandemic's trajectory.
+And CDC officials noted that COVID-19 has caused more deaths in this age group than some other diseases, such as chickenpox, did before children were routinely vaccinated against them.

+What about younger children?
+Pfizer is testing shots for babies and preschoolers and expects data around the end of the year.
+The similarly made Moderna vaccine also is being studied with young children.
+But the FDA still hasn't cleared its use in teens, and the company is delaying its application for younger children pending that review.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.